grubusT/AlertMeeBot/README.md

 The bot holds no political views or opinions towards the president.

 **Features**
-- Periodically fetches the latest news articles related to Donald Trump.
+- Periodically fetches the latest news articles related to Donald Trump
-- Uses the Alpha Vantage API to retrieve market-related news.
+- Uses the Alpha Vantage API to retrieve market-related news
-- Sends updates to a Telegram chat using the Telegram API.
+- Sends updates to a Telegram chat using the Telegram API
-- Can be deployed on a server or run locally for continuous updates.
+- Can be deployed on a server or run locally for continuous updates
 - On-demand news using the /latest command
 - Can support personal chats or group conversations, a little news in your group chat!!